Ducklett/wewrss/readme.md

 ## Config object shape

-Channels can have either a `single` or `aggregate` kind, and are shaped a shown below.
+Channels can have either a `single` or `aggregate` kind, and are shaped as shown below.

 If set, the `type` determines which renderer is used to present the channel.
 Supported renderers are `microblog`, `article` and `video`.